TERMS AND CONDITIONS

 Copyright and permissions

-By submitting your composition, you grant to the BBC, NCEM and Palisander, free of charge, permission to use the material in any way they want (including modifying and adapting it for operational and editorial reasons) for services in any media worldwide (including on the sites accessed by international users).
+By submitting your composition, you grant to the BBC, NCEM and the Consone Quartet, free of charge, permission to use the material in any way they want (including modifying and adapting it for operational and editorial reasons) for services in any media worldwide (including on the sites accessed by international users).

-In order that the BBC can use your composition you must confirm that your composition is:
+In order that the BBC can use your composition you must confirm that:

 you have the right to give the BBC permission to use it for the purposes specified above